 Segmentation helps in improving the campaign targeting by delving deeper into user preferences - analyzing user history and behavior patterns.
-It also enables marketers to target a user segment created basis most significant user properties or trait.
+It also enables marketers to target a user segment created basis the most significant user properties or traits.

 In fact, our clients have been able to drive 120% premium subscriptions using segmentation.